hamiltonparker/CV/README.md

 ------------
 #### Symmetry Preserving Integragtion Grids:

 My current work is in support of our symmertry preserving integration grid project.
-Generating supercells that manitain the symmertry of the parent crystal lattice.
-These supercells are used as the integration grids for reciprocal bruillouin zone integrations to calculate crystal system energies and enthalpies.
-This preservation of symmetry allows for symmetry folding in the integration process.

-* [Project Impact]

-* [Project Context]

-* [project Results]
+The purpose of this project is to decrease the calculation time of numeric integrations that are used in material physics by improving the generation of integration grids.